Table of Contents

 - Protect the integrity, safety, and functioning of the College community.

-This Code shall be interpreted consistent with applicable federal and state law, including but not limited to FERPA, Title IX, ADA, Section 504, the Clery Act, and applicable Iowa law.
+This Code shall be interpreted in a manner consistent with applicable federal and state law, including, but not limited to, FERPA, Title IX, the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), and applicable Iowa law.

 2. Applicability and Policy Intersection